Meet Our Board

 A former journalist and advertising copywriter, Dan is one of the founders of ManifestWorks.
 He spent more than a decade as a volunteer in a Los Angeles youth incarceration facility, and is currently a Commissioner for the Los Angeles County Probation Department.
 He is married and has a daughter.

-Shelly has worked as a Commercial Production Executive for 20 years, representing many internationally acclaimed Directors, and overseeing projects shooting all over the world.
+Shelly has worked as a Commercial Production Executive for 20 years, representing many internationally acclaimed directors, and overseeing projects shooting all over the world.
 She is a member of the AICP Negotiating Committee, and has most recently become deeply involved in diversity issues as they relate to the film industry.
 She is a member of the Ghetto Film School Advisory Board, and a member of the Commercial Director Diversity Program Committee.

-The third founding member of ManifestWorks, Chip is a storyteller at heart and has applied his passion to projects that inform, persuade, and enlighten, with a keen interest in social justice issues.
+A founding member of ManifestWorks, Chip is a storyteller at heart and has applied his passion to projects that inform, persuade, and enlighten, with a keen interest in social justice issues.
 Chip has produced and directed documentaries for film and broadcast partners, as well as educational media that’s used in universities and public institutions nationwide.